The Udderly DIVINE BOVINES

 Dear Lookin' for Love ~

-But don't get your panties in a wad if he's also interested in our cousins or your aunts.
+But don't get your patnies in a wad if he's also interested in your cousins or your aunts.